 How did one unplanned movie screening in a hotel room in Pula in 1967 initiate contact between the worlds of U.S. and Yugoslav avant-garde film?
-In what improvised ways did the ideas and values of an informal hardcore punk community penetrate through the embargo and severance of official relations between these two countries?
+In what improvised ways did the ideas and values of an informal hardcore punk community penetrate through the embargo?
 And where do deep traces of short encounters of American and Yugoslav theater experimental troupes intersect?
-The activity of translating and publishing of American poetry has been unusually great since the 1950s, and has not decreased, even during the weakening of political, economic and cultural relations between the U.S. and Serbia.
-On what connections does it rest, and what is transformed by it?
-Concurrently, with the first steps made back in the 1930s and published in millions of copies, comics in Serbia developed under American influence.
-Through what complex ways of distribution, circulation and reception of these underground works, and at a time of an interruption of bilateral relations, influences actually become exchanges?
+On what connections does the unusually great activity of translating and publishing of American poetry rest, that has not decreased even during the weakening of political, economic and cultural relations between the U.S. and Serbia?
+Through what complex ways of distribution, circulation and reception of underground comics, and at a time of an interruption of bilateral relations, influences actually become exchanges?
 What is the role of “public diplomacy” if we discover that the retrospective exhibition of the pioneer of contemporary art was a result of the persistence of personal initiatives, despite the initial reactions of institutions?
-And what does a “foreign policy” of exchanging scientific methods, mathematical diagrams and measurable data convey, when we realize that in the field of urban planning, they are not free of ideological views and special interests?
+And what does a “foreign policy” of exchanging scientific methods and measurable data convey, when we realize that in urban planning they are not free of ideological views?
 Lastly, have you ever played “cowboys and Indians”?
 Are in these children games of our everyday life hidden the beginnings of our “first encounters” with the American popular culture and hence the answer to the question “how it all began?”.